ISO 5060: The New International Standard for Translation Quality Evaluation

 ISO 5060 vs. ISO 11669

-ISO 11669:2024, released alongside ISO 5060, focuses on translation specifications—how to define requirements before translation begins.
-The two standards work together:
+ISO 11669:2024, released alongside ISO 5060, focuses on translation specifications — how to define requirements before translation begins.
+They're designed as a pair:

 - ISO 11669 → Define quality requirements upfront